Liability Under Title IX: Parties and Standards

 Who Can Be Held Liable Under Title IX?

-(schools receiving federal funds).
-Elementary schools, junior high schools, high schools, and both undergraduate and graduate colleges and universities all must comply with Title IX if they receive federal funding and wish to continue receiving it.
-However, schools may be exempt if they have had a continuous policy and tradition of admitting students of only one gender (indeed, some students prefer single-gender schools).
-Federally funded schools also are exempt from Title IX suits that arise from claims over jobs in which sex is a bona fide occupational qualification, as might be the case for those hired to clean or monitor locker rooms.
+Title IX amounts to a contract between the government and the funding recipient (schools receiving federal funds).
+This includes elementary schools, middle schools, and high schools.
+It also includes both undergraduate and graduate colleges and universities.
+They all must follow Title IX if they receive federal funding and wish to continue receiving it.
+Yet, schools may be exempt if they have had a continuous policy and tradition of admitting students of only one gender.
+Some students prefer single-gender schools.
+Federally funded schools are also exempt from Title IX suits in certain situations.
+These are lawsuits arising from claims over jobs in which sex is a bona fide occupational qualification, such as those hired to clean or check on locker rooms.

-Who is Protected by Title IX?
+Who Is Protected by Title IX?

-Title IX bars sex discrimination in any interscholastic, intercollegiate, intramural, or club athletic program offered by a federally-funded academic institution.
+Title IX bars sex discrimination in any interscholastic or intercollegiate program, including intramural, or club athletic programs.
+The program must be offered by a federally funded academic institution.
 This prohibition has two prongs.
-First, it prohibits sex discrimination against students participating in or seeking to participate in a school-sponsored sport.
-Second, it prohibits sex discrimination against persons employed or seeking employment with a school sponsored athletic program. (including persons employed or seeking employment as athletic directors, athletic coordinators, coaches, physical therapists, trainers, or any other job within a school's athletic program).
+First, it prohibits sex discrimination against students including students participating in or seeking to take part in a school-sponsored sport.

 Factors Considered When Evaluating Title IX Claims